-Curing meats such as bacon, ham, or pastrami is fun and the results are often better than storebought.
+Curing meats such as homemade bacon, ham, or pastrami is fun and the results are often better than store bought.
 But curing is very different from any other recipe because you are using a preservative, sodium nitrite.
 You must read and thoroughly understand my article on the Science Of Curing Meats before attempting to cure meat or before you ask any questions.
-That page also contains info on scaling the recipe up or down.

-1) Put everything except the loin in the distilled water in a very clean nonreactive pot.
+- Prep.
+Put everything except the meat in a very clean nonreactive pot stainless, enamel coated, glass).
 Dissolve the salts and sugar.
 The garlic will not dissolve thoroughly.
 Let it cool in the refrigerator.

-2) Scrub the exterior of the meat thoroughly to remove as much bacteria as possible (don't use soap).
-Put the pork in the pot and keep it submerged for two weeks in the fridge.
-If necessary weigh it down with a plastic tub filled with water or cure.
+- Cure.
+Scrub the exterior of the meat thoroughly (don't use soap).
+Put the pork in the pot and keep it in the fridge for the length of time in the calculations above (you can go about 20% longer if you have to).
+If necessary weigh it down with a dinner plate or something else.

-3) After the cure, it is time to smoke.
-Before smoking, rinse the surface really well since there will be a heavier concentration of salt on there.
-Smoke at 325°F until it is 145°F in the deepest part of the center.
-Depending on how thick your meat is, this will take from 1 to 2 hours.
-The reason we cook at 325°F is to prevent the stall which will happen at lower temperatures and that can result in a much longer cook and drier meat.
+- Cook.
+For Canadian bacon, after the cure, it is time to smoke.
+Before smoking, rinse the surface really well because there will be a heavier concentration of salt on there.
+Smoke at 325°F (163°C) until it is 145°F (63°C) in the deepest part of the center.
+Depending on how thick your meat is, this will take from 1 to 3 hours.
+The reason we cook at 325°F (163°C) is to prevent the stall which will happen at lower temperatures and that can result in a much longer cook and drier meat.
 You can refrigerate it for up to two weeks or freeze it for longer.
 If you vacuum seal, it will keep longer still.